devakapatel/t9-nextra-3/pages/sem-5/question-banks/psc/unit-4.md

 #### Process of Converting an Image to Grayscale

-1. **Read the Image**: Load the image into memory using OpenCV's `imread()` function.
+1. Read the Image: Load the image into memory using OpenCV's `imread()` function.
-2. **Convert to Grayscale**: Use the `cvtColor()` function to convert the image from BGR (Blue, Green, Red) color space to grayscale.
+2. Convert to Grayscale: Use the `cvtColor()` function to convert the image from BGR (Blue, Green, Red) color space to grayscale.
-3. **Display or Save the Grayscale Image**: Optionally, you can display or save the converted grayscale image.
+3. Display or Save the Grayscale Image: Optionally, you can display or save the converted grayscale image.

 #### Process of Applying Edge Detection

-1. **Use an Edge Detection Algorithm**: Common algorithms include Canny edge detection, Sobel filter, or Laplacian filter.
+1. Use an Edge Detection Algorithm: Common algorithms include Canny edge detection, Sobel filter, or Laplacian filter.
-2. **Display or Save the Edge Detected Image**: Similar to grayscale conversion, you can display or save the output image after applying edge detection.
+2. Display or Save the Edge Detected Image: Similar to grayscale conversion, you can display or save the output image after applying edge detection.

 #### Example Code